LukasLoeffler/pgtools/README.md

 * triggers: **notify_trigger**
 * trigger functions: **notify_event**

-In addition, the application should only be used for development or debugging purposes, as the application has not yet been tested with high loads
+In addition, the application should only be used for development or debugging purposes, as the application has not yet been tested with high loads.

+The application is currently under development.
+If you find bugs or have suggestions, don't hesitate and create an issue or create a pull request.